Installation#

 UI_API#

 This method pulls cluster information from the ui/api/stats REST endpoint.
-Starburst supports this method for legacy reasons, and it may be deprecated in the future.
 It only works with backend clusters using web-ui.authentication.type=FORM.
 Set a username and password using backendState as with the JDBC option.

 NOOP#